xiaomin-lin/loan_default_prediction/src/eda/loan_default_eda.md

 ## Data Exploratory Analysis

 This section aims to explore the dataset to uncover key patterns in the loan data.
-We conduct univariate analysis, variable importance analysis, and and their correlations with the target variable.
+We conduct univariate analysis, variable importance analysis, and predictors inter-correlations and their correlations with the target variable.

 ### Univariate Analysis

-All results can be found in the [Appendix/Univariate Analysis](#appendix-univariate-analysis) section.
+All results can be found in [Appendix/Univariate Analysis Plots](#univariate-analysis-plots).
 Our findings are as follows:

 1. **Annual Income**